SaschaSchuenemann/BashLog/README.md

 `PROMPT_COMMAND="history >> /tmp/history; $BASHLOG_DIR/lib/lastCmd.sh"`

 Now every command you enter ( in the same shell ) gets copied to the commands dir within $BASHLOG_DIR and will eventually get picked up by the node instance and hence displayed on the App.
+Currently, the bash-script only displays the unique commands.

 If one wants to select from a whole history file, just pipe it into the history directory